UNdot33K/ScriptKiddie_AV/README.md

 # How to use

-You can use the install.bat for most of the procedure needed, although installing version 1.2.1b there are few steps which should be done manually.
+You can use the install.bat for most of the procedure needed, although installing version 1.2.5b there are few steps which at the current state they should be done manually.

 Press the green button which says "code" and download the zip with the files of the repository and unzip the folder on your desktop, right-click the install.bat and run